magento/devdocs/guides/v2.2/cloud/release-notes/cloud-tools.md

 #### New features

--  JIRA-MAGECLOUD**Verify Ideal State**—The `ideal-state` wizard now verifies the current configuration during each deployment and provides clear instructions for updating the configuration to achieve a faster, zero-downtime deployment.
+-  JIRA-MAGECLOUD-2372-->**Verify Ideal State**—The `ideal-state` wizard now verifies the current configuration during each deployment and provides clear instructions for updating the configuration to achieve a faster, zero-downtime deployment.

 -  JIRA-MAGECLOUD-2574-->**Branch-specific configuration option**—You can now create branch-specific configuration files to override environment variables and key-value pairs in the `.magento.env.yaml` configuration file.